 Building a healthy and balanced culture during times of uncertainty could help avoid the opportunities for cybercriminals to exploit employee mishaps - an employee’s mindset could be the difference between engaging with phishing attacks touting “Coronavirus News” or spotting that attack right away.

 Cybersecurity Risk in Corporate Governance

-The interconnected risks that have been fueled by the events in 2020 are requiring greater oversight from information security and cybersecurity teams, security and risk leaders, and executive management from the C-Suite to the Board of Directors.
-One clear area of cyber security risk in 2020 will come from the inability of corporate governance functions to have the same level of efficacy that they had when meeting in-person.
+The interconnected risks that have been fueled by the events in 2020 require greater oversight from information security and cybersecurity teams, security and risk leaders, and executive management from the C-Suite to the Board of Directors.
+One clear area of cyber security risk in 2020 will come from the inability of corporate governance functions to have the same level of efficacy that they had when meeting in person.

 If Board members fall ill or are unable to fulfill their duties, there must be a plan.
 Organizational leadership must be confident that their business will be able to maintain operations regardless of environmental or cybersecurity incidents alike.
 Executive meetings must be organized in virtual or hybrid ways while still maintaining their ability to work as a team and react quickly and precisely in times of crisis, especially if a cybersecurity event occurs, but even simply continuing to sign off on day-to-day initiatives without additional delay.

-Creating clear incident response plans and maintaining cybersecurity governance through an integrated risk management approach is recommended for leadership regardless of the business scale.
-In addition, linking the reality of cybersecurity risks to impacts on the bottom-line - and measuring Return on Security Investment (ROSI) if possible - is critical while trying to maintain growth and financial stability during economic uncertainty and still managing cybersecurity risk.
+Creating a cyber area clear of confusion with distinct incident response plans and maintaining cybersecurity governance through a risk management process like IRM is recommended for leadership regardless of the business scale.
+In addition, linking the reality of cybersecurity risks to impacts on the bottom line - and measuring Return on Security Investment (ROSI) if possible - is critical while trying to maintain growth and financial stability during economic uncertainty and still managing cyber threats.